realpython/python-guide/docs/writing/documentation.rst

 #############
 Documentation
 #############

 .. image:: /_static/photos/35620636012_f66aa88f93_k_d.jpg

-Readability is a primary focus for Python developers, in both project and code documentation.
-Following some simple best practices can save both you and others a lot of time.
+Readability is a primary focus for Python developers, both in project documentation and in code documentation.
+Following a few simple best practices can save both you and others a significant amount of time.

 *********************
 Project Documentation
 *********************

-A :file:`README` file at the root directory should give general information to both users and maintainers of a project.
-It should be raw text or written in some very easy to read markup, such as :ref:`reStructuredText-ref` or Markdown.
-It should contain a few lines explaining the purpose of the project or library (without assuming the user knows anything about the project), the URL of the main source for the software, and some basic credit information.
-This file is the main entry point for readers of the code.
+A :file:`README` file at the root directory should provide general information to both users and maintainers of a project.
+It should be plain text or written in an easy-to-read markup language, such as :ref:`reStructuredText-ref` or Markdown.
+The README should include a brief explanation of the purpose of the project or library (without assuming prior knowledge), the URL of the main source repository, and basic credit information.
+This file serves as the primary entry point for readers of the code.

-An :file:`INSTALL` file is less necessary with Python.
-The installation instructions are often reduced to one command, such as ``pip install module`` or ``python setup.py install``, and added to the :file:`README` file.
+An :file:`INSTALL` file is generally unnecessary for Python projects.
+Installation instructions are often reduced to a single command, such as ``pip install module`` or ``python setup.py install``, and are typically included in the :file:`README` file.

-A :file:`LICENSE` file should *always* be present and specify the license under which the software is made available to the public.
+A :file:`LICENSE` file should *always* be present and must specify the license under which the software is made available to the public.

-A :file:`TODO` file or a ``TODO`` section in :file:`README` should list the planned development for the code.
+A :file:`TODO` file, or a ``TODO`` section within the :file:`README`, should list planned future development for the project.

-A :file:`CHANGELOG` file or section in :file:`README` should compile a short overview of the changes in the code base for the latest versions.
+A :file:`CHANGELOG` file, or a section within the :file:`README`, should provide a concise overview of changes made in recent versions of the codebase.

 *******************